tamasfederer/wikinsta/README.md

 # Wikinsta

 Wikinsta is under development!
-Feel free to [contribute](https://github.com/tamasfederer/wikinsta) or [report](https://github.com/tamasfederer/wikinsta/issues) an issue or submit your idea!
+Feel free to [contribute](https://github.com/tamasfederer/wikinsta) or [report](https://github.com/tamasfederer/wikinsta/issues) an issue / submit your idea!

 **Hello there,**